DiffGAN: A Test Generation Approach for Differential Testing of Deep Neural Networks for Image Analysis: Approach: Reformulation as an NSGA-II Search Problem

 \subsection{Search Algorithm}

 The main objective of our search algorithm is to maximize the generation of diverse triggering inputs to effectively identify the discrepancies between the DNN models under test.
 A high-level overview of our NSGA-II search process is outlined in Algorithm~\ref{Algorithm-overview}.
 Assuming $P$ represents the initial population, consisting of a set of $|P|$ random latent vectors, the algorithm initiates an iterative procedure, executing the following steps in each generation until the maximum execution time ($T$) is reached (lines 3-14).
 The search process includes the following steps.
 First, we create a new empty population $P_{new}$ (line 4).
 Second, based on predefined crossover and mutation rates, we create offspring using crossover ($Cross$) and mutation ($Mutate$) operators, incorporating newly created individuals to $P_{new}$ (lines 5-7).
 Then, for each individual, we generate the corresponding image with the trained GAN and store the triggering images in an archive (lines 8-12).
 Next, we calculate the fitness scores of the new population by computing the diversity- and divergence-based fitness scores of each individual in the population.
-We employ tournament~\cite{Miller96} selection ($Select$) to choose individuals for survival (line 13).
+We employ tournament selection ($Select$)~\cite{Miller96} to choose individuals for survival (line 13).
 Lastly, we update the population by incorporating the fittest individuals, proceeding to the next generation (line 14).
 The search terminates when the maximum execution time ($T$) is reached and returns the archive of generated triggering inputs (line 15).

 We set the NSGA-II parameters in our search algorithm as follows.
-The crossover rate $CrossRate$ is equal to 90\% and the mutation rate $MutationRate$ is equal to 10\%, given recommended values in the literature~\cite{10.1109/2.294849, Holland1992AdaptationIN,messaoudi2018search}.
+The crossover rate $CrossRate$ is set to 90\% and the mutation rate $MutationRate$ is set to 10\%, as recommended in the literature~\cite{10.1109/2.294849, Holland1992AdaptationIN,messaoudi2018search}.
 Finally, we used Google Colab and the Pymoo library~\cite{blank2020pymoo} to implement our genetic search.